AlphaGit/alphas-manifesto-blog/_posts/2014/2014-11-28-google-inbox-and-inbox-zero.md

 - inbox zero
 - Google Inbox
 - methodologies
-sub_title: I'm so on board, this is why
+subtitle: I'm so on board, this is why
 ---

 ![]({{ site.baseurl }}/assets/Inbox.png)